Hashimkhann1/Hashimkhann1/README.md

-I'm Hashim khan from Pakistan and i am learning full-stact web developmentfrom devnation.
+I'm Hashim khan from Pakistan and i am full-stact web developer.
 I really enjoy learning languages and frameworks like React.